chrisglein/chrisglein.github.io/heist/rules.md

 1. Evaluate Skill
 2. Get Help
 3. Draw Chips
-4. Play Tricks
+4. Play Skills
 5. Resolve (Success or Failure)
 6. Prepare

 ### 1. EVALUATE SKILL
 An <span class="obstacle">Obstacle</span> will test one or more of your skills.
-Each of your skills has a score, which is the sum of the icons on your identity card and all <span class="assist">Assist</span> and <span class="trick">Trick</span> cards that have been added to your identity card.
+Each of your skills has a score, which is the sum of the icons on your identity card and all <span class="assist">Assist</span> and <span class="skill">Skill</span> cards that have been added to your identity card.

 If an <span class="obstacle">Obstacle</span> is testing multiple skills, add the score of all skills indicated.